 I just don't want to give you guys inaccurate information at this point, so that's the only reason that I can't provide more.

-So yeah, so once the uh once the building is secure, we'll give more information whether the suspect is in fact in custody that building is secure, and we'll make sure we give everybody A quick briefing on the extent of the injuries and how many injuries.
+That building is secure, and we'll make sure we give everybody a quick briefing on the extent of the injuries and how many injuries.

 Okay, we have a lot of police officers here from our jurisdiction.

-Uh, we're doing our very best to get the building secure, and uh we should have information for you very shortly.
+We're doing our very best to get the building secure, and we should have information for you very shortly.

 And as soon as that building's secure, we'll be able to provide more information.

-We appreciate everybody's patience and uh doing everything we can to get everybody out safe.
+We appreciate everybody's patience and doing everything that we can to get everybody out safe.

 Thank you.